canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 }
 ```

 For objects, the default value would be a `null` reference.
-And you know what happens when you try to access a property or method on a `null` reference?...
+And we know what happens when we try to access a property or method on a `null` reference?...
 Yes, It throws `NullReferenceException`.

 To make sure we always have a non-nullable result when working with `FirstOrDefault`, we can use the [the DefaultIfEmpty method]({% post_url 2020-11-17-DefaultOrEmpty %}).
 It returns a new collection with a default value if the input collection is empty.